christophergandrud/leg_violence_paper1/README.md

 - **Data**: Data files, descriptions, and R code used to clean/merge the raw data files together.

-- **PaperNamed**: TeX files used to create the main article and Supplementary Materials.
+- **Paper**: TeX files used to create the main article and Supplementary Materials.

 ## Analysis